uribench/handbook-workshop/Guides/About/Exercise_2.md

 This command will create a new branch and set it as the current branch.

-This can be verified by listing the current local branches using again: `$ git branch`
+This can be verified by listing the local branches using again: `$ git branch`

 Output: